-I began taking on projects and extra contract work that put me in the thick of writing and editing, but I still could never find a way to make writing work in the traditional workplace.
+Intermixed with that time, for over ten years, I worked in higher education and nonprofit management.
+I directed programs and worked on tons of written materials, ranging from social media posts to marketing decks to legislative reports.
+I learned so much during that time—including the fact that having writing be 10% of my job was not going to cut it.
+I began taking on projects and extra contract work that put me in the thick of writing and editing, but I still could never find a way to make writing and editing work in the traditional workplace.
 So, I made my own.

 What can I say?
 I’m living my dream.

-I like to think of myself as professionally queer, bisexual, and nonbinary, so if those things bother you, you’re gonna want to keep on clicking.
+I like to think of myself as professionally queer, bisexual, trans, and nonbinary, so if those things bother you, you’re gonna want to keep on clicking.
 If my identities sing to you, please be in touch.
 I love helping other queer folks (and allies) bring their writing to life!

 On a personal note